bharatsn123/golang-public-proj/README.md

     | static.go
 ```

-## Instructions

-- This technical assessment consist of 2 components.
-- Component 1:
-  - within `folders.go`.
-    - We would like you to read through the code and run the code.
-    - Write some comments on what you think the code does.
-    - suggest some improvement that can be made to the code.
-    - Implement the suggested improvement.
-    - Write up some unit tests in `folders_test.go` for your new `GetAllFolders` method

-- Component 2:
-  - Extend your improved code to now facilitate pagination.
-  - You can copy over the existing methods into `folders_pagination.go` to get started.
-  - Write a short explanation on why you choosen the solution you implemented.

 ## What is pagination?
   - Pagination helps break down a large dataset into smaller chunks.
   - The small data chunk will then be served to the client side usually accompanied a token that points to the next chunk.